hannahbannan/SEIR-526-Mars-Project/Project-Worksheet.md

 #### PostMVP

-- Add data from a second weather API to compare your local weather to the Mars weather.
+- Fetch data from a second weather API to compare your local weather to the Mars weather.
 Example: "It is 88 degrees colder in Mars today than it is in Los Angeles."

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.